jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 5. Add a security constraint to the `WEB-INF/web.xml` .
 6. Add a security annotation to the EJB declaration.

-Please note the allowed user role `quickstarts` in the annotation -`@RolesAllowed`- is the same as the user role defined in step 2.
+Please note the allowed user role `quickstarts` in the annotation `@RolesAllowed` is the same as the user role defined in step 2.

 _Note: This quickstart uses the H2 database included with JBoss EAP 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_